mikkokko/csldr/README.md

 mirror_model 1 // mirror the viewmodel
 origin "1 0 -1" // additional origin adjustment
 fov_override 74 // scales accordingly to the value of viewmodel_fov (90 = no change)

-// texture overrides, these only work when studio_fastpath is 1 textures
-{
-    ak47.bmp // embedded texture name (case sensitive) {
-        diffuse textures/models/v_ak47/ak47.tga
-    }
-}
 ```

-The texture replacements only work when the shader-based model renderer is active.
-Only TGA files are supported.

 Model config files can be reloaded with the `studio_config_flush` command.
-This will also reload texture files.

 ## Other stuff